My Perfect Weekend with Jeremy Monteiro

-His 46th album, Jazz-Blues Brothers, a collaboration with Italian jazz organist Alberto Marsico, had its global launch on Oct 1.
+His 46th album, Jazz-Blues Brothers, a collaboration with Italian jazz organist Alberto Marsico, had its global launch last week.

 I work when there is work to be done, eat when I'm hungry, and sleep or rest when I'm tired.
 I know I sound like I belong in the animal kingdom.
 But because I live in a world which includes other humans, I sometimes take a Sunday off so I can enjoy a family outing.

-On weekends when I don't have to work, I have dinner at home with my family on Friday evenings, then 'chillax' by watching TV until late.
+On weekends when I don't have to work, I have dinner at home with my family on Fridays, then 'chillax' by watching TV till late.

 Then it's a late lunch with the family.
-We usually order in a nice meal from one of my favourite restaurants, such as Samy's Curry or Quentin's Eurasian restaurant.
+We usually order in a nice meal from one of my favourite restaurants, such as Samy's Curry or Quentin's Eurasian.

 If I have no concerts coming up, I do a light practice session after lunch.
 Then I read a bit or listen to an audio book.
 I like toggling between the two.

 Pre-pandemic, we would go watch a movie sometimes, usually on Sunday nights.
-Saturday nights before Covid-19 was often a gig night, or I would go catch someone's show.
+Saturday nights before Covid-19 were often gig nights, or I would go catch someone's show.
 It's been 19 months since I did that and it feels like forever.

 I work way too much.
 And the problem is, a lot of my work is also my hobby and passion.